root-project/root/README/ReleaseNotes/v634/index.md

 * The `ExportOnly()` attribute of the `RooStats::HistFactory::Measurement` object is now switched on by default, and the associated getter and setter functions are deprecated.
 They will be removed in ROOT 6.36.
 If you want to fit the model as well instead of just exporting it to a RooWorkspace, please do so with your own code as demonstrated in the `hf001` tutorial.

 * Initial error values can be used for initializating the Hessian matrix to be used in Minuit2 minimization algorithms by setting the `RooMinimizer::Config` option `setInitialCovariance` to `true`.
 These values correspond to the diagonal entries of the initial covariance matrix.

+* Fixed a bug where in some circumstances `hadd` would not correctly merge objects in nested folders of a ROOT file.

 ### Deprecations